See 2024 results for Texas House Districts 70, 108, 112 – which could impact Abbott's school voucher program

 After the numerous failures to pass the legislation, Abbott vowed to back primary challenges to the GOP lawmakers who voted against it.
 Following the March primary, in which his candidates ended up defeating several Republican incumbents, Abbott asserted that he would have enough support among GOP lawmakers — 76 votes — to pass his plan.

-However, the plan's success could hinge on the Nov.
-5 election.
-If Democrats were to flip two competitive seats currently held by Republicans and hang on to a third, it may be enough to block the school choice plan again.
+However, the plan's success hinged on Tuesday's election.
+If Democrats were to flip two competitive seats currently held by Republicans and hang on to a third, it could have been enough to block the school choice plan again.

-In District 70, which covers parts of southern Collin County, Democrat Mihaela Plesa has campaigned against Abbott's plan, prioritizing public education funding.
+In District 70, which covers parts of southern Collin County, Plesa campaigned against Abbott's plan, prioritizing public education funding.

 However, like other advocates, Republican challenger Steve Kinard believes the plan gives families with special needs children or seeking religious education the freedom to choose schools that align with their values.

-Democrat Elizabeth Ginsberg, competing against Meyer, opposes school vouchers.
+Democrat Elizabeth Ginsberg, who competed against Meyer, opposes school vouchers.

-District 112, which includes parts of six different cities in northern and northeastern Dallas County, is represented by Republican Angie Chen Button, who has served eight terms as the only Asian American woman in the Legislature.
-She supports Abbott's plan, arguing it benefits students with special education needs and encourages public schools to improve through increased competition.
+Button, whose District 112 includes parts of six different cities in northern and northeastern Dallas County, supports Abbott's plan, arguing it benefits students with special education needs and encourages public schools to improve through increased competition.

-Her Democratic opponent, Averie Bishop, a public school graduate and former substitute teacher, is against school vouchers.
+Her Democratic opponent, Averie Bishop, a public school graduate and former substitute teacher, opposed school vouchers.